ubccr/xdmod-ondemand/docs/upgrade.md

 127.0.0.1 - sfoster [21/Feb/2024:22:30:56 +0000] "GET /pun/sys/dashboard/batch_connect/sys/jupyter/session_contexts/new HTTP/1.1" 200 13058 "https://resource.example.com/pun/sys/dashboard" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36"
 ```

-the Referer header is
+In this example, the Referer header is
-`https://localhost:3443/pun/sys/dashboard`, so in previous versions of Open
+`https://localhost:3443/pun/sys/dashboard`, so prior to 11.0.0, this would be
-XDMoD, this would be counted as a request for the `sys/dashboard` application.
+counted as a request for the `sys/dashboard` application.
+However, the Referer
-However, the Referer header actually indicates from which page the request
+header actually indicates from which page the request originated, not the page
-originated, not the page that is actually being requested.
-The actual
+that is actually being requested.
+The actual application being requested on
-application being requested on this line is indicated by the request path,
+this line is indicated by the request path,
 `/pun/sys/dashboard/batch_connect/sys/jupyter/session_contexts/new`, which
 would be the `sys/jupyter` application.

 In version 11.0.0, the request path is now used to determine which application
 was being requested, which changes how page loads, sessions, and applications
 are counted.
-This change will apply to any newly ingested log files, but not to
+These changes will apply to any newly ingested log files, but not
-previously ingested log files.
-If you wish to apply this change to old logs
+to previously ingested log files.
+If you wish to apply these changes to old
-that were ingested prior to 11.0.0, you will need to back up the
+logs that were ingested prior to 11.0.0, you will need to back up the
 `modw_ondemand.page_impressions` database table (e.g., using `mysqldump`),
 delete the old logs from the `modw_ondemand.page_impressions` table, reingest
 the original web server log files, and reaggregate.